Samaritans: Persian period

-According to Chronicles 36:22–23, the Persian emperor, Cyrus the Great (reigned 559–530 BCE), permitted the return of the exiles to their homeland and ordered the rebuilding of the Temple (Zion).
-The prophet Isaiah identified Cyrus as "the Lord's Messiah".
+According to Chronicles 36:22–23, the Persian emperor Cyrus the Great (reigned 559–530 BCE) permits the return of the exiles to their homeland and orders the rebuilding of the Temple (Zion).
+The prophet Isaiah identifies Cyrus as "the 's Messiah".
+As the Babylonian captivity had primarily affected the lowlands of Judea, the Samarian populations had likely avoided the casualties of the crisis of exile and in fact showed signs of widespread prosperity.